Highway licences

 Road closures

-If any consent involves a road closure (to accommodate a crane lift, for example) then we can arrange for temporary road closures as part of the process.
-There are statutory procedures which must be followed, with advertising costs of £2,050 to £7,000 (depending on location).
-Processing time is six to eight weeks for partial road closures and 10-12 weeks for full road closures.
+If any consent involves a road closure (to accommodate a crane lift for example), then we can arrange for temporary road closures as part of the process.
+There are statutory procedures which must be followed, with advertising costs of £2,650 to £5,100, depending on the duration and location.
+Processing time for a road closure requires a minimum of 16 weeks' notice.

 Application forms